killercup/scribbles/_posts/2020-04-16-several-months-of-reading-material.md

   author: Bodil Stokke
   url: https://bodil.lol/parser-combinators/
   summary: |
-    Assuming you Rust, this teaches you the fundamentals of parser combinators in a very hands-on way.
+    Assuming you know Rust, this teaches you the fundamentals of parser combinators in a very hands-on way.
-  niches: parsers
+  niches: [parsers]
   pages: 60
   archive: 20200423162949
 ---